kran77 - Fotolia

 Container infrastructure can help IT pros deploy updates as they fortify their systems against Meltdown and Spectre CPU vulnerabilities.

-Sys admins everywhere must patch operating systems to reduce the effects of the recently discovered Intel CPU flaws, which hackers could exploit to access speculative execution data in virtual memory and, potentially, to other VMs that share the same host or root access.
+Sys admins everywhere must patch operating systems to reduce the effects of the recently discovered Intel CPU flaws, which hackers could exploit to access speculative execution data in virtual and, potentially, to other VMs that share the same host or root access.

 However, those who run container infrastructures estimate a milder impact of this additional work than the undertaking for those who must patch VM-based infrastructures, especially manually, to combat Meltdown and Spectre.

 "Most of the fixes out so far are kernel patches, and since containers share the kernel, there are fewer kernels to patch," said Nuno Pereira, CTO of IJet International, a risk management company in Annapolis, Md.

 Security best practices dictate containers run with least-privilege access to the underlying operating system and host.
 That could limit the blast radius should a hacker use the Meltdown and Spectre vulnerabilities to gain access to a container.
 But experts emphasize that container infrastructure isn't guaranteed immunity to the vulnerabilities, as container-level segmentation alone doesn't fully defend against attacks.

 "No one should expect that just a container layer will mitigate the issue," said Fernando Montenegro, an analyst with 451 Research.
 "This issue highlights that security assumptions we've made in the past have to be revisited."

 Ultimately, Intel and other chipmakers, such as AMD, will have to issue hardware- or firmware-level fixes to eliminate the Meltdown and Spectre vulnerabilities.
 It's not clear what those will be yet, but enterprises with container orchestration in place will have a leg up, as they accommodate those widespread changes.